noctara . privacy

 the architecture reads the body, not the surface. this page says exactly what we collect, what we never collect, what we never sell, and how to take it all back.

-short version. we collect the smallest amount of data necessary to return your word and recognize you when you come back. we never sell it. we never share it with advertisers. you can export everything we hold on you. you can delete everything we hold on you. both take one click.
+short version. we collect the smallest amount of data necessary to return your word and recognize you when you come back. we never sell it. we never share it with advertisers. you can export everything we hold on you. you can delete everything we hold that identifies you. both take one click. the one exception, and how it works, is spelled out under "delete everything" below.

 what we collect